zkny/crudengine/frontend/README.md

 The difference between the two is just the method.
 With POST you can send data more easily and not get the results cached, with GET you can get the results cached.
 <a name="create"></a>
 ### Create
 >Creates a new document in database.
+If the DocumentObject contains a file it will be uploaded, then the file will be replaced with the file path.
 * Method: POST
 * Resolves into: Object (mongodb document)
 ```javascript